altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - At-least-once delivery implies that original message sending order is not always preserved, and the destination may receive duplicate messages.
 - Semantics do not match those of a normal ActorRef send operation:
     - it is not at-most-once delivery
-    - message order for the same sender–receiver pair is not preserved due to possible resends
+    - message order for the same sender-receiver pair is not preserved due to possible resends
     - after a crash and restart of the destination messages are still delivered to the new actor incarnation
 - These semantics are similar to what an ActorPath represents (see Actor Lifecycle), therefore you need to supply a path and not a reference when delivering messages.
 - The messages are sent to the path with an actor selection.